dshulyak/systest/README.md

 https://minikube.sigs.k8s.io/docs/start/

-1. Grant permissions for default serviceaccount so that it will be allowed to create namespaces by client that runs in-cluster.
+2. Grant permissions for default serviceaccount so that it will be allowed to create namespaces by client that runs in-cluster.

 ```bash
 kubectl create clusterrolebinding serviceaccounts-cluster-admin \
   --clusterrole=cluster-admin --group=system:serviceaccounts
 ```

-1. Build test image for `example` module, either with `make docker` .

-2. install chaos-mesh
+3. Install chaos-mesh

 https://chaos-mesh.org/docs/quick-start/